bbrownekianda/docs/rules/Readme2.md

 # Rules #

 Business rules are what makes Kianda forms come alive.
 They represent the actual actions users intend to perform when they interact with form components.
+There are 59 rules you can apply to forms, see [Rules list](#rules-list).

-There are 2 key principles to consider when working with forms:
+There are two key principles to consider when working with forms:

-1) Rule design - what type of rule you are going to apply and where, for example to a button, field or form
+1. Rule design - what type of rule you are going to apply and where, for example to a button, field or form

-2) Rule order - if there are several rules attached to an item like a button, then the order of execution is important and can be modified to suit your needs.
+2. Rule order - if there are several rules attached to an item like a button, then the order of execution is important and can be modified to suit your needs.

 ## How to get started ##